henatan99/RPG-game-SKY-Mario/README.md

 This is a Javascript Capstone project from the Microverse Javascript curriculum.
 The project is building a web Game app using the Phaser Game engine.
 The concept of inheritance is widely applied in this project, as it is required to extend defined classes from Phaser classes.

 ### Scenes
 A phaser Game template is adapted from example codes.
-The tempate has different scenes:
+The template has different scenes:
 - The BootScene
 - The Credits Scene
 - The Options Scene